MicrosoftDocs/office-developer-lync-evergreen-docs/docs/desktop/how-to-add-an-application-sharing-view-to-your-application.md

                 this.Height = _windowSize._originalFormHeight;
                 _ViewPanel.Height = _windowSize._originalPanelHeight;
             }
-            //Resynchronize the view if it is docked in a parent container if (_sharingModality.View.Properties[ApplicationSharingViewProperty.ParentWindow] != null)
+            //Resynchronize the view if it's docked in a parent container if (_sharingModality.View.Properties[ApplicationSharingViewProperty.ParentWindow] != null)
             {
                 _sharingModality.View.SyncRectangle();